sirko-io/engine/README.md

     $ iex -S mix
     ```

-5. Check documentation of the [sirko client](https://github.com/dnesteryuk/sirko-client) and embed it to a site you want to use for testing.
+5. [Integrate](#client-integration) the sirko client into a site you want to use for testing.

-**Note:** If you don't have a site to check your changes, you can clone [this demo site](https://github.com/dnesteryuk/sirko-demo) and locally set it up.
+**Note:** If you don't have a site to check your changes, you can clone [this demo site](https://github.com/sirko-io/demo) and locally set it up.

 ### Testing